Ukraine war: Germans fear the end of prosperity | DW | 27.06.2022

 The historic, cross-the-board price spiral is the culmination of a cascade of events that upended assumptions about the free flow of trade around the world.

-The COVID-19 pandemic then caused a mismatch between supply and demand.
-In an effort to protect people from the economic shock of nationwide shutdowns, that triggered an unprecedented intervention by governments and central banks.
+The COVID-19 pandemic caused a mismatch between supply and demand.
+In an unprecedented intervention, governments and central banks rallied to protect people from the economic shock of nationwide shutdowns.

 The lack of parts has not only been a problem for global giants producing cars and high-end smart devices but for local and small business owners, too.
 Bike shops in Berlin, for example, have turned away customers due to out-of-stock essentials.
 Repairs that typically take a day or so can stretch for weeks as they wait on orders to arrive.

 Global supply chains were still catching up when the world's biggest wheat exporter, Russia, invaded the world's fifth-biggest, Ukraine.
-That has left grocery store shelves empty of flour and oil, which Ukraine is also a major source of.
+That has left grocery store shelves empty of flour and oil, which Ukraine also exports on a large scale.
 Meanwhile, disruptions to gas and crude supplies have shattered energy markets, which in turn add costs to everything that fuel goes into — from production to transport.

 Germany has just triggered the second of its three-phase emergency gas plan — a historic first, which could lead to restricted industrial output and yet higher prices.